GrotesqueZombie/Riftbreakers-2e-CSB/README.md

 This module aims to help new players quickly engage with the second edition of Riftbreakers on Foundry VTT.
 Thanks, Alex T, for the amazing games and for letting me upload these!
 -----
 <img width="2845" height="314" alt="rbtitle" src="https://github.com/user-attachments/assets/2f938805-8b5a-4504-85fe-d7537f347973" />
-- This module includes Character and Enemy templates.
+- This module includes Character and Enemy templates.<br/>
-- All encounters from th Bestiary
+- All encounters from the Bestiary<br/>
 - My rolltables, which some do tie into together.

 **_*REMINDER*_**: While importing content from any of my Compendiums, please remember to tick the box for "Keep Document IDs."